-Locale: the Australasian-Pacific Journal of Regional Food Studies is a free-access biannual online journal.
-It combines peer-reviewed academic articles with industry reports, debates and photo essays.
+Locale: the Pacific Journal of Regional Food Studies is an open-access online journal.
+It combines peer-reviewed academic articles with industry forums, debates and photo essays.
 The journal welcomes contributions from the breadth of food and drinks related research.
 This includes (but is not limited to):

 - Supply chain economics and practice (e.g. ‘from paddock to plate’)